 In response to Charli Mills, Carrot Ranch , 99 word Flash Fiction challenge this week, I wrote a piece about being there when my mother in law passed.
 She always thought of me as the daughter she never had.
 Join the fun, when you feel the urge.
 It’s a lot of fun.

 She wouldn’t leave the hospital alive.
-Acceptance lead to a coma.
+Acceptance led to a coma.
 Any time now.
 Any time now.
-Family was called, many came to visit.
+Family was called.
+Many came to visit.

 “Can I go home now?”

 With tears of joy and sorrow in her eyes and a lump in her throat, her daughter gave her permission to die.